mmzdouc/FERMO/wiki_pages/Spectral-library-preparation-tutorial.md

 ### Overview

-FERMO provides annotation of molecular features by using the tool [**MS2Query**](https://github.com/iomega/ms2query), which matches against a large library of public mass spectrometry data.
-However, users may desire to search against their in-house libraries, which are often more targeted and better suited for the research question in mind.
-Data is matched against the spectral library using the **'modified cosine'** algorithm implemented in the Python package [**MatchMS**](https://github.com/matchms/matchms).
+Annotation of molecular features is an essential part in LC-MS/MS data processing.
+FERMO offers different ways to annotate molecular features.
+This article is about **Modified Cosine Score** based **spectral library matching** using the package [**matchms**](https://github.com/matchms/matchms).
 The settings used for spectral library matching are explained in detail on the page [Processing](https://github.com/mmzdouc/FERMO/wiki/Pages-Processing-page) in this Wiki.

+**Spectral library matching** is intended for search against a targeted, user-provided in-house library.
+We remind users that FERMO's default annotation algorithm [**MS2Query**](https://github.com/iomega/ms2query) searches against a large generalized library of hundreds of thousands of spectra taken from the GNPS annotated spectra library.
+We encourage users to provide targeted libraries which are as large as necessary, but as small as possible.

 ### Spectral library preparation

 FERMO accepts a user-provided library in the .mgf-format.
-For a minimal example, see below.

-Keep in mind that library matching (based on modified cosine similarity) is computationally expensive, and might significantly increase computation time if a very large spectral library is used.
-We encourage users to provide targeted libraries which are as large as necessary, but as small as possible.
-For example, a targeted library with up to a few hundred entries is tolerable, while a generalized library with (tens of) thousands of entries can add take a very long time to tun.

-We remind users that FERMO's default annotation algorithm [**MS2Query**](https://github.com/iomega/ms2query) searches against a large generalized library of hundreds of thousands of spectra in a computationally much more efficient way.
-It is also possible to provide **MS2Query**-compatible libraries, which can be used in place of the standard libraries.
-However, this exceeds the scope of this tutorial.
+Further formats may be added in future releases.

+A minimum spectral library entry must:
+    - Start with `BEGIN IONS`
+    - Have a `PEPMASS` entry denoting the precursor ion *m/z* which must not be 0.0 or 1.0
+    - Have fragment - intensity paris
+    - End with `END IONS`

-#### Example file
+#### Example spectral library entry

 ```
 BEGIN IONS